K32n31-P4n1c/Git-Commands/README.md

 - git config --list					                                         ( List of all Config )

-- git remote								( Shows info about the remote repo )

-- git remote add [RemoteRepoName] [Github Repo adress]			( Add a remote repository )

 - git help [Command]					              	 ( Show help for the command )

+- git config --global alias.[shortcut] [command]      ( Aliases are used to create shorter commands that map to longer commands )

 ----------------------------------------------------------------------------------------------------------------------------------------
 ### Create Repositories
 Start a new repository or obtain one from an existing URL

 - $ git init                                        ( Transform the current directory into a Git repository )

   - git init [project-name]			                ( Creates a new local repository with the specified name )

   - git init [directory]                            ( Create an empty Git repository in the specified directory )

 - $ git clone [repo-url]                            ( Downloads a project and its entire version history from repo to local machine )

+- git remote add [RemoteRepoName] [Repo-url]		( Create a new connection to a remote repo )

+  - git remote								        ( Shows info about the remote repo )

 ----------------------------------------------------------------------------------------------------------------------------------------
 ### Make Changes
 Review edits and craf a commit transaction

 - git status                ( Lists which files are staged, unstaged, and untracked )

+- git diff                  ( Show unstaged changes between your index and working directory )

-- git diff   ( Shows file differences not yet staged )
+  - git diff --staged       ( Shows file differences between staging and the last file version )

+  - git diff HEAD           ( Show difference between working directory and last commit )

+  - git diff --cached       ( Show difference between staged changes and last commit )

+  - git diff [first-branch]...[second-branch]	( Shows content differences between two branches )

 - git add . // git --all    ( Stage all the changes )

+  - git add -p              ( Review each of the changes , and select which change is goning to be staged )

   - git add *.txt           ( Stage all txt files in current directory )

   - git add *.html          ( Stage all html files in current directory )

   - git add [File]          ( Stage current file in preparation for next commit )

   - git add [Directory]     ( Stage all changes in directory for next commit )

+- git commit -m "Message]"   ( Records file snapshots permanently in version history )

+  - git commit -am "Message" // git commit -a -m "MESSAGE"	( Adds changes and Commit in same time )

-- git diff --staged   ( Shows file differences between staging and the last file version )
+  - git commit --amend -m "Message"	 ( Replace the last commit with the staged changes and last commit combined )

+- git rebase [base]         ( Rebase the current branch onto base.
+Base can be commit ID, Branch name, tag )

 - git reset [File]          ( Unstages the file, but preserve its contents )

-- git commit -m "[descriptive message]"   ( Records file snapshots permanently in version history )

-- git commit -am "MESSAGE" // git commit -a -m "MESSAGE"	( Adds changes and Commit in same time )

-- git commit --amend -m "MESSAGE"				( Change the last commit )

 ----------------------------------------------------------------------------------------------------------------------------------------
 ### Group Changes
 Name a series of commits and combine completed efforts

 - git branch					        ( Lists all local branches in the current repository )

   - git branch [Branch-name]			    ( Creates a new branch )

   - git checkout [Branch-name]           	( Switches to the specified branch and updates the working directory )

+  - git checkout -b [Branch-name]           ( Create and switch to a new branch)

   - git checkout [commit number]          ( Getting Old Versions from the Repository )

-- git merge [Branch]	              ( Combines the specified branch’s history into the current branch )

   - git branch -d [branch-name]			( Deletes the specified branch )

 ----------------------------------------------------------------------------------------------------------------------------------------
 ### Refactor Filenames
 Relocate and remove versioned files

 - git rm [file]					            ( Deletes the file from the working directory and stages the deletion )

 - git rm --cached [file]			        ( Removes the file from version control but preserves the file locally )

 - git mv [file-original][file-renamed]		( Changes the file name and prepares it for commit )